chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_package.rst

             expect(package("httpd")).to be_installed
           end

-       and to test for a specific package version:
+       For a specific package version:

        .. code-block:: ruby